HaoyangQi/Dialog-Editor/readme.md

 ### WORD Alignment

-All length-varying data (string, creation data) are encoded in UNCODE, and they are aligned on WORD boundary.
+All length-varying data (string, creation data) are encoded in UNICODE, and they are aligned on WORD boundary.

 The first bit (LSB) is enough to determine the size of padding (0 or 1 byte):
 ```